What are Handrails?

 Can I order longer lengths than 20’ or shorter lengths than 3’?

 Freight and molding restrictions prevent us from creating handrails longer than 20’.
 For some profiles, we are able to manufacture handrails in shorter lengths than 3’.
-Due to the moulding process involved in creating smaller handrails, the shorter railing would cost the same as a 3’ handrail.
+Due to the molding process involved in creating smaller handrails, the shorter railing would cost the same as a 3’ handrail.

 Why is the 6002 handrail only available in lengths up to 10’?